-In this article, you will learn why dogs bark and the most common causes of excessive barking in dogs.
+In this article, you will learn about your barking dog and some tips to stop excessive barking in dogs.

 - Dog seeks attention.
 And it works.
-One reason why your dog won’t stop barking is that there is a reason to keep it up.
+One reason your dog won’t stop barking is that there is a reason to keep it up.
 Do you let your dog in or out each time he barks?
 Maybe you feed him?
-Even yelling and scolding can provoke more barking because of the attention such things provide.
-The obvious solution is to completely ignore your dog’s barks consistently so he learns that it’s just not worth it.
-Alternatively, evaluate ways that barking for attention may not be seen as bad.
+Even yelling and scolding can provoke more barking because of the attention you are giving them.
+The solution is to completely ignore your dog’s barks consistently so they learn that barking for attention doesn’t work.
+Make sure to evaluate ways that barking for attention may be okay.
 For example, our dog barks to get inside the house and we are glad to let her in.
-After all, there has got to be a way for her to ask to come inside, and barking is much better than door scratching!
+After all, there has got to be a way for her to ask to come inside, and barking is much better than scratching the door.

 - Dog is defending you.
 Or himself.
 Barking is a well-known defensive vocalization for dogs.
-If a stranger is approaching your dog’s home turf, he will bark to scare the intruder away.
+If a stranger is approaching your dog’s home turf, he or she will bark to scare the intruder away.
 Problem is, there’s always someone approaching in our urban world.
-But the dog?
-The dog starts to bark whenever someone walks by your yard, and as these pedestrians pass by, the dog can proudly conclude that his barking successfully scared the intruder away.
-So it’s hard to stop because this type of barking is seen as self-rewarding to the dog.
-If you conclude that your dog is in this situation, you should contact a professional dog trainer to help solve the problem.
+But to your dog is this okay?
+If your dog starts to bark whenever someone walks by your yard, and as these people pass by, your dog can proudly conclude that their barking successfully scared the intruder away.
+So it’s hard to stop this type of barking as it is seen as self-rewarding to the dog.

 - Dog is calling you.
 Barking is a form of distance communication.
 When a dog is separated from its herd (or owners), dogs may bark to call out to them.
 If your dog mostly barks when you are away, he may feel isolated.
 This can range from mild distress to a severe condition called separation anxiety.
 You can learn more about it here.